justinmeiners/efficient-programming-with-components/01_data_structures.md

     In this section, Alex is observing that there is no requirement for `A` to be small.

 [^headers]: Alex: You didn't use to need `#include <set>` when I first did STL.
-    I had one gigantic a file called `stl.h`
+    I had one gigantic file called `stl.h`
-    At that time people said it's utterly unacceptable to twenty thousand lines of code.
+    At that time people said it's utterly unacceptable, you have twenty thousand lines of code.
     If you think about it nowadays it appears to be very funny.
 Twenty thousand is nothing.
     That's why `stl.h` was replaced with a gazillion little headers.
     Sometimes I have no idea what they are.